FAQ

 What are some use cases for ArcGIS Velocity?

-Velocity is useful for workflows dealing with observations received from IoT devices and sensors but also for other sources of real-time and big data.
+Velocity is useful for workflows dealing with observations received from IoT devices and sensors as well as for other sources of real-time and big data.
 It provides ways to ingest and immediately visualize real-time information, as well as store observations over time.
 Velocity also allows you to build analytical processes to automate workflows and answer questions.
 Overall, Velocity provides many of the same capabilities and solves many of the same use cases as ArcGIS GeoEvent Server and GeoAnalytics Server, but provides these capabilities as a service on ArcGIS Online.

 Use cases include the following:

-• Processing high-velocity and high-volume data.
+• Process high-velocity and high-volume data.

-• Identifying important incidents and trends.
+• Identify important incidents and trends.

 How can I purchase ArcGIS Velocity?